 Small business owners in the Centennial State know how important it is to stay up to date on minimum wage regulations.
 You want to make sure you’re in compliance, of course.
 But staying aware of upcoming changes also lets you better plan for the future of your business.

-That’s why we put together this quick guide with information you should know about the Colorado minimum wage.
+That’s why we put together this quick guide with information you should know about the Colorado minimum wage in 2022.

 Get Started with Square Payroll